wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-threat-detection/includes/2-threat-detection-capabilities.md

 Many attacks are now cloud-only and many sensitive resources are stored in the cloud.
-For this reason, it is important to understand the types of threats and the capabilities of Cloud Access Security Brokers (CASBs).
+For this reason, it is important to understand the types of threats and the capabilities of cloud access security brokers (CASBs).

 ## Threats to cloud apps